christianareas/areas.me/README.md

 ## Welcome to areas.me

-To learn more about Christian’s professional background, see [Christian’s resume](https://www.areas.me).
-Or [download a PDF](https://www.areas.me/api/resume/d5a5e5dc-f2dd-4f5a-8745-0e835d9f26a5/pdf).
+To learn more about my professional background, see [areas.me](https://www.areas.me).
+Or, [download a PDF](https://www.areas.me/api/resume/d5a5e5dc-f2dd-4f5a-8745-0e835d9f26a5/pdf).

 ### REST API

-To programmatically interact with Christian’s resume, see [⭐️ Christian’s Resume API Reference](https://www.postman.com/areas-team/workspace/christians-resume-api/collection/19201670-532ae6dc-5207-4ab7-a80e-bef68cc077d4).
+To programmatically interact with my resume, see [⭐️ Christian’s Resume API Reference](https://www.postman.com/areas-team/workspace/christians-resume-api/collection/19201670-532ae6dc-5207-4ab7-a80e-bef68cc077d4).

 ### MCP Server

-You can also introduce your AI model to Christian’s resume.
+You can also introduce your AI model to my resume.

 #### Claude Desktop